OUR TEAM

 Clinical Psychology PhD Student

-Leora is a third-year student in the Clinical Psychology Ph.D. program at Montclair State University.
+Leora is a fourth-year student in the Clinical Psychology Ph.D. program at Montclair State University.
 As an undergraduate, Leora studied biomarkers and environmental risk factors for depression and psychosis in a non-clinical setting.
 In the Lowe Lab at Drexel, Leora looked at weight history and weight change in patients with Bulimia Nervosa and Anorexia Nervosa as part of her MS degree in psychology.
 Leora hopes to pursue research regarding the biobehavioral etiology of motivation and reward valuation in disordered eating.

 FRANCOIS BAN